IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 #.
 Add edge cuts for the board.
 Select the 'Edge.Cuts' layer and draw a
    rectangle that contains all the footprints on your board.
-Make sure that the board edge rectangle is also inside the ground plane rectangele.
+Make sure that the board edge rectangle is also inside the ground plane rectangle.
 You may choose to draw rounded corners, too.

 #.
 Once you are finished, perform a Design Rules Check.
 Tools → DRC → Start